Money and duty free for Estonia

 Overview

-Estonia's duty-free allowance for travellers from EU countries:
+Estonia's duty-free allowance for travellers arriving from within the EU:

 • 110L of beer.

-Estonia's duty-free allowance for travellers from non-EU countries:
+Estonia's duty-free allowance for travellers arriving from outside the EU:

-If you are arriving from a non-EU country, the following goods may be imported into Estonia by travellers with a minimum age of 17 years without incurring customs duty:
+If you are arriving from a non-EU country, the following goods may be imported into Estonia by travellers over 17 years of age without incurring customs duty:

 Banned Imports